hi! i'm Wendy

 Now I am passionate about helping others find the same freedom.
 I talk about everything - the unexpected triumphs and the painful defeats, the growth and the setbacks, the light and the dark.

 Despite my anxiety, I earned a scholarship to and worked my way through Dartmouth College, where I competed on the varsity track and field team.
 After graduating from law school, I began my career as a corporate tax and finance attorney, working to create and preserve affordable housing and provide social impact financing and public welfare investments to underserved communities.
-I live with my husband on the North Shore of Massachusetts with my two teenage stepchildren.
-I enjoy tennis, skiing, yoga, cycling, traveling, and racecar driving.
+I live with my husband and two teenage stepchildren on the North Shore of Massachusetts and enjoy tennis, skiing, yoga, cycling, traveling, and writing.